yousrakhan23/Humanoid-Robotic/frontend/blog/2025-01-01-what-is-physical-ai.md

 ---
+title: What is Physical AI?
 slug: what-is-physical-ai
-title: What is Physical AI?
-description: Understanding the intersection of artificial intelligence and physical robotics
-authors: [asfaqasim]
+authors: [asifa]
-tags: [physical-ai, robotics, ai]
+tags: [ai, physical-ai, robotics]
 date: 2025-01-01
 ---

-import physicalAi from '/img/physical-ai-robot.png';

 # What is Physical AI?